runderwoman/faaspot-cli/docs/spots.rst

        $ curl -X GET --header "Authorization: Token MY_TOKEN" https://dev.faaspot.com:443/api/spots/

-Remove Spot
+Remove a Spot
 -----------

-To add a spot to your spot's pool, you need to use the spots API:
+To remove a spot from your spot's pool, you need to use the spots API:

 ..  admonition:: CLI